13 Minimalist Habits For A Calmer Home And Life

 6. Digitizing

 In my post, 15 Systems That Have Simplified My Life, I talked about how I’ve paired our Google Calendar with Alexa.
-So if the girls want to know when they have an appointment, they can just ask Alexa.
-I don’t have to keep all that information in my head.
-And I don’t have to worry about misplacing a physical piece of paper with that information on it.
+So, if the girls want to know when they have an appointment, they can just ask Alexa.
+I don’t have to keep all that information in my head, and I don’t have to worry about misplacing a physical piece of paper with that information on it.

 The key to making digitizing really work is to make it a habit so you’re doing it automatically.
 I have had people ask, “What if the system breaks?”
 But I think it’s much more likely that I’ll lose a physical paper than the entire internet and Alexa going down.